PaulR1209/pauls-pizzeria/README.md

 ## Validator testing

 All HTML and CSS came back with no errors apart from my sign up sheet.
-The errors that are showing are not code that I have written, as I used allauth and followed the steps in the walkthrough Django Blog project to create this.
-I will be looking into why these errors have occured and how to fix them.
+The errors are framework code, from the allauth template I used, and not code I had written.
+I was unable to access the code to fix the errors.

 All custom Python code is PEP8 standard.